Deakin has partnered with the SMSF Association to offer the Specialist Advisor designation to its Master of Financial Planning students.

 SMSF Association CEO John Maroney says: “We are thrilled to partner with Deakin University to further enhance education standards and professionalism in the SMSF sector.
 We are dedicated to raising competency standards in our sector.”

 “We have always maintained SMSF advice should be underpinned by specialist education and this new partnership offers a professional pathway for financial planning students wanting to obtain both Deakin’s Master of Financial Planning degree, and the SMSF Association’s SMSF Specialist Advisor (SSATM) designation.

 The SMSF Regulations and Taxation elective is offered online and students can start at any time and complete it within a 12 month period.

-Students enrolled in Deakin’s Master of Financial Planning who successfully complete the ‘Superannuation and Retirement Planning’ core unit, will be eligible to enrol in this elective via the SMSF Association.
+Students enrolled in Deakin’s Master of Financial Planning who successfully complete the eight core subjects including ‘Superannuation and Retirement Planning’ core unit, will be eligible to enrol in this elective via the SMSF Association.
 On successful completion of this elective, students will then be eligible to apply for a one unit credit towards their Master of Financial Planning degree with Deakin.

 Students who enrol in this elective may also be eligible for 12 months complimentary membership with the SMSF Association.
 On successful completion of this elective, students, who are Specialist members of the SMSF Association, are permitted to use the coveted SMSF Specialist Advisor (SSATM) designation.